zetanumbers/book/src/natural-aliasing.md

 More than a year later after my initial suspicions, today I've found a way to substantiate some of my alternative vision on the language's type system.
 In this text I'll touch upon several aspects of our type system:

+- Why and how `&Cell` is a natural extension of mutable borrows;
+- Alternative, more general than `Send`, approach to thread-safety;
 - Why and how `Send` futures may contain `!Send` types like `Rc`;
-- Alternative, stronger than `Send`, approach to thread-safety;
-- Why hypothesized [`Forget`] marker trait does not prevent memory leaks and remains useful;
+- Why and how hypothesized [`Forget`] marker trait does and does not prevent memory leaks and use-after-free bugs;
-- Why `&Cell` is a natural extension of mutable borrows;
 - The general role of less or more so copyable types in Rust's type system;
 - Self-referencial types;
 - Etc.